 This chapter opens with John seeing a new heavens and a new earth—that is, a renewed, rejuvenated, and transformed creation—as well as the New Jerusalem coming down from heaven.
 The significance of this city is that Jerusalem is where God dwells.
 As John hears in Rev. 21:3, the descent of Jerusalem from heaven signifies God’s arrival to earth to dwell with mankind.
-Furthermore, note that this New Jerusalem is a picture of the true church, for it is called the bride throughout this chapter, and the church is where God’s Spirit dwells.
+Furthermore, note that this New Jerusalem is a picture of the true church, for it is called the bride throughout this chapter, and believers have been betrothed to Christ (cf. 2 Cor.
+11:2).
 In the context of this new creation sin has become untrue, as there is no more death, sorrow, tears, or pain.
 John notes that “there was no more sea” (Rev. 21:1).
 The sea represents the uncertainty, churning, and turbulence of the world (cf. Dan.
 7:3).
 Thus, John is not teaching that there will be no ocean in the new creation, but that sin will be eradicated.

 Beginning in Rev. 21:9 John gives details, shown to him by an angel, about the New Jerusalem he’d seen in Rev. 21:2.
 There is much symbolism in John’s description here.
 For instance: the gold and gemstone appearance of the city depicts its radiance and beauty; the high wall depicts safety; the 12 gates represent the 12 tribes of Israel, thus showing this is where God’s people dwell; the 3 gates in each direction show that God’s people come from every tribe and nation; the 12 foundations represent the 12 apostles, thus showing that the gospel is essential to this city; and the city is perfectly symmetrical, being 12,000 furlongs in height, width, and depth.
 It is possible 12,000 is arrived at by multiplying 3 (representing the Trinity), by 4 (representing the directions of the earth), by 1,000 (an indeterminably large number).
 Indeed, God has redeemed the entire creation.